Twarsame/Healthcare-IT-CVIS-Mastery/01-cvis-ecosystem-overview.md

 3. **💻 IT Bandwidth:** *"Can your IT team maintain interfaces?
 What's your interface staffing?"*
 4. **📋 Registry Participation:** *"Are you required to report to NCDR?
 What's your data quality?"*
 5. **🎯 Pain Points:** *"Show me current workflows—where are the manual workarounds?"*

+### 📊 Diagram: Consultant Decision Framework Flowchart

+This decision flowchart guides consultants through a systematic assessment process to recommend either Epic Cupid-only or hybrid architecture (Epic + best-of-breed CVIS).
+The framework evaluates four critical dimensions: clinical volume/complexity, IT resources, registry requirements, and interface budget.
+Organizations answering "yes" to all four questions are candidates for hybrid architecture with standards-based integration (HL7, DICOM, IHE).
+All other paths lead to Epic Cupid-only recommendations with native integration.
+This diagnostic approach ensures context-appropriate, cost-effective architecture decisions.

 ```mermaid
 flowchart TD